azcoov/azcoov.github.com/_posts/2012-01-02-nearby-now-for-ios-android.md

 I think perhaps five of the six days it took me to build the Android version was time spent on me waiting on the emulator to start.
 It's obnoxious!
 I didn't go buy an i7, with a boatload of ram and an SD, so that I could sit and wait on things.
 The Xcode emulator runs. **Fast**.

 Where Eclipse shines in my opinion is debugging.
-I'd prefer a more fluid experience when moving from one perspective to another (like Visual Studio) bug the amount of information available to you, and the different widgets and plugins you can use to help test the device was killer.
+I'd prefer a more fluid experience when moving from one perspective to another (like Visual Studio) but the amount of information available to you, and the different widgets and plugins you can use to help test the device was killer.
 At times I struggle in iOS to find the source of an app crash.
 In Eclipse, LogCat is great.
 I never had an issue tracking anything down.

 ##App & Device Experience